Sidi Kaouki Surf Guide – Morocco’s Best Beginner Surf Village?

 An introduction to surfing in Sidi Kaouki

-Sidi Kaouki pops up on the Moroccan coast just 30 clicks south of the kite surfing mecca of Essaouira.
-It’s one of the rising stars on the country’s surf scene.
-The main offering is a long, sandy beachfront (not the prettiest) that gets whacked by loads of Atlantic swells.
 The extreme north end of the shore is the easiest to reach.
 That’s host to a little reef section that handles some pretty decent and even hollow sections on occasion.
-The extreme south also holds up well thanks to its rocky floor.
+The extreme south also holds up well thanks to its rocky floor and is generally less crowded but means walking for 15-20 minutes.

-That said, the vast majority of the 2.5-kilometre strand is all section beach breaks.
+Between teh two, the vast majority of the 2.5-kilometre strand is all peaky beach break.
 We’re not going to pretend they are the best quality waves in North Africa.
 They aren’t.
-In fact, they’re prone to closeouts and get heavily affected by cross-shore winds.
-On the plus side, they are downright fun and great for beginners looking to progress up the ladder from pure whitewash.

 And there’s something else that makes Sidi Kaouki surf a special treat: The setting.
-Dusty hills and wild dunes frame the beach, while camel caravans groan in silhouette this way and that.
-The town itself is home to a haunting Sufi tomb that dates to the 1800s, which you can still see crowning the main surf point.
-It’s also off-the-beaten-track Morocco, so you get that sense of adventure.
+Dusty hills and wild dunes frame the beach, while camel caravans groan this way and that across the horizon.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!